-Applicants are required to address each of the QRFs on a separate sheet describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.
+Applicants are required to address each of the QRFs in a separate document describing specifically and accurately what experience, training, and/or education they have received as it pertains to each factor.
 Be sure to include your name and the announcement number at the top of each additional page.
-Failure to address the selection and/or QRFs may result in your not receiving credit for all of your pertinent experience, education, training and/or awards.
+Failure to address the selection factors and/or Quality Ranking Factors may result in not receiving credit for all pertinent experience, education, and/or training.